FreeClimbAPI/Node-Make-Recording-How-To-Guide/README.md

 3. Provide a value for the variables `to` and `from` in makeARecording.js.
 The `to` number is any phone number you wish to call.
-This number must be [verified](https://docs.persephony.com/docs/using-your-trial-account#section-verifying-outbound-numbers). `from` is a persephony number that makes the call ([Incoming Numbers](https://www.persephony.com/dashboard/portal/numbers)).
+This number must be [verified](https://docs.persephony.com/docs/using-your-trial-account#section-verifying-outbound-numbers). `from` is a FreeClimb number that makes the call ([Incoming Numbers](https://www.persephony.com/dashboard/portal/numbers)).

 ## Runnning the Tutorial